A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

 For our first test of the predictive performance of the SAOM and the TERGM, we create artificial network data under a known data-generating process and then fit the same model to the networks that was used to create the data in the first place.
 This does not constitute a universal test of the predictive performance of the two models because there is an infinite set of possible model specifications one could compare.
 Yet, if one of the models outperforms the other model on a relatively simple specification across a range of different parameters, this will be a strong indicator of differential predictive performance in general.
 We choose two simple data-generating processes that are maximally compatible with the TERGM and the SAOM, respectively.
 They are based on identical, simple endogenous network statistics and differ only in their updating processes.

 First, we independently draw four parameters from a uniform distribution ranging from $-3$ to $+3$ at steps of $0.001$.
 These are typical parameter values one could find in an empirical SAOM or TERGM.
 Naturally, some combinations of these parameters (e.\,g., extreme combinations where all four parameters are close to $-3$) may lead to degenerate simulations, i.\,e., full or empty networks.
 If we encounter such nearly full or empty networks, we drop the parameters and sample a new set of parameters until they do not yield degenerate networks anymore.
-In practice, we drop parameters if they lead to initial networks with a density smaller than 0.03 or larger than 0.97.
-Indeed, the mean density of the simulated networks is $0.29$ with a standard deviation of $0.22$ for the SAOM process, and $0.33$ with a standard deviation of $0.14$ for the simulated data from the TERGM process.
+In practice, we drop parameters if they lead to networks with a density smaller than 0.03 or larger than 0.97 at any point in the sequence.
+Figure~\ref{fig:simulation-densities} shows the mean densities of the simulated network sequences and their variation over the temporal sequence, after removal of degenerate specifications.

 Second, the first three of the four parameters are used to simulate a series of six networks with $20$ vertices based on three model terms (and the three sampled parameters attached to them): a baseline edges term